Explore ViiV Healthcare

 Positive Action for Women

-ViiV Healthcare is committed to reducing stigma and improving access to care for women of color living with HIV.
+ViiV Healthcare is committed to reducing stigma and isolation to improve access to care for women of color living with HIV.

-With the help of leaders and communities across the country, in 2016, ViiV Healthcare spoke with women living with HIV and commissioned ethnographic research to learn more about the experiences of Black women and their networks.
-From this listening, we determined women of color living with HIV are heavily impacted by isolation at three levels:
+In 2016, with the help of leaders and communities across the country, ViiV Healthcare spoke with women living with HIV and commissioned ethnographic research in New Orleans to learn more about the experiences of Black women and HIV networks of support and care.
+We reviewed literature and conducted an up-to-date epidemiology profile to better understand trends in time, geography and solutions for women of color living with HIV.
+Through this listening, it was clear that women of color living with HIV are heavily impacted by isolation at three levels:

-andpeers as a result of fear and stigma
+- Isolation from their friends, family and peers as a result of fear and HIV stigma;

-- From the larger cultural conversation around HIV and women’s wellness, including in clinical research, media, culture
+- Isolation from the larger cultural discourse around HIV and women’s wellness, including in clinical research, media, culture and communications.

-ViiV Healthcare is proud to continue our commitment to all U.S. women, particularly those disproportionately affected by HIV.
-We believe that addressing the health disparities faced by all women of color — particularly Black women — across the continuum of care is a key priority in closing the gap in HIV disparities in the U.S.
+Today, Positive Action for Women represents ViiV Healthcare’s continued commitment to all women in the US, especially those disproportionately affected by HIV.
+We believe that addressing the health disparities faced by all women of color, particularly Black women,1 across the continuum of care is a key priority in closing the gap in HIV disparities in the US.